cxllinheenan/finetune-notebooks/README.md

-# finetune-llama2-qlora
+# qlora finetunes
-A series of notebooks to finetune small language models
+A series of notebooks to finetune language models